LEARN EVERYTHING THERE IS TO KNOW ON GETTING A NEW ZEALAND WORK VISA FOR US CITIZENS – IT IS A SIMPLE AS FILLING AN ONLINE FORM IN 15-MINUTES.

 - Have not previously entered New Zealand on a Working Holiday Visa

 - Have adequate health insurance for the duration of your stay in New Zealand.
 It’s easy to get inexpensive travel insurance, like World Nomads, for a year or two.
 Or if you’re under 26, you may still be under your parents’ health insurance that you can use abroad.

 - Be outside of New Zealand when you apply for and are granted the visa

-If you meet these requirements, you can apply for the visa here.
+If you meet these requirements, you might be wondering how to get a New Zealand work visa.
+It is simple, you can apply for the visa here.
 Make sure to read below about the other commonly asked questions concerning this visa.

 Okay, your visa was approved.
 Congrats!
 But that’s only the beginning.